- Start Dates

 - Certificate (with original signature or authenticated copy) regarding the estimated end of studies and confirmation that at least 80% of the bachelor's degree program has been completed, incl. the current average grade (for a 4-year degree – 7 completed semesters, for a 3-year degree – 5 completed semesters).

-- Chinese and Vietnamese applicants have to submit the original certificate of the Academic Evaluation Centre at the German embassy (APS – Akademische Prüfstelle).
+- Chinese, Vietnamese, and Indian applicants have to submit the original certificate of the Academic Evaluation Centre at the German embassy (APS – Akademische Prüfstelle).

 - Students who are already enrolled in a German university have to submit an additional application form (Nebenhörer).